'An American in Paris' Finds Broadway Home

 The film-to-stage adaptation will move into the Palace Theatre, which currently houses the last few shows of Holler If You Hear Me, featuring the music of Tupac Shakur.

 Showcasing songs by George and Ira Gershwin, the show is being adapted by Craig Lucas (The Light in the Piazza), with distinguished former New York City Ballet soloist Christopher Wheeldon set to make his Broadway debut as director-choreographer.

 The story follows a World War II U.S. Army veteran looking to start a new life as a painter in Paris.
 A wealthy patroness takes him under her wing, but complications ensue when he falls for a young French girl with her own romantic entanglements.

 Directed by Vincente Minnelli from a script by Alan Jay Lerner, the movie starred Gene Kelly, Leslie Caron and Oscar Levant.
 It won six Oscars, including best picture.

-The Broadway productions creative team includes Bob Crowley (sets and costumes), Natasha Katz (lighting) and Jon Weston (sound), with Rob Fisher adapting and supervising the musical score.
+The creative team for the Broadway production includes Bob Crowley (sets and costumes), Natasha Katz (lighting) and Jon Weston (sound), with Rob Fisher adapting and supervising the musical score.